In vivo magnetic resonance spectroscopy: Data Quantification

 During data acquisition, the scan acquires raw data in the form of spectra.
 This raw data must be quantified to achieve a meaningful understanding of the spectrum.
 This quantification is achieved via linear combination.
 Linear combination requires knowledge of the underlying spectral shapes, referred to as basis sets.
 Basis sets are acquired either via numerical simulation or experimentally measured in phantoms.
 There are numerous packages available to numerically simulate basis sets, including MARSS, FID-A, among others such as GAMMA, VESPA and Spinach.
 With the basis sets, the raw data can now be quantified as measured concentrations of different chemical species.
 Software is used to complete this.
-LCModel, a commercial software, has been for most of the field's history the standard software quantification package.
-However, now there are many freeware packages for quantification: AMARES, AQSES, Gannet, INSPECTOR, jMRUI, TARQUIN, and more.
+LCModel has been for most of the field's history the standard software quantification package, however it is no longer being actively developed.
+Other popular packages for quantification include: AMARES, AQSES, Gannet, INSPECTOR, jMRUI, Osprey, TARQUIN, and more.

 Before linear combination, peak extraction used to be used for data quantification.
 However, this is no longer popular nor recommended.
 Peak extraction is a technique which integrates the area underneath a signal.
 Despite its seemingly straightforwardness, there are several confounds with this technique.
 Chiefly, the individual Lorentzian shapes employed do not scale up to match the complexity of the spectral shapes of J-coupled metabolites and is too simple to discern between overlapping peaks.